My research

-1. How are non-linguistic deficits impacting language control after brain damage in bilinguals?
+1. Are language control processes selectively impaired after brain damage in bilinguals?

 2. How does brain damage impact speech production in bilingual patients?